OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 which means it computes exactly the same result but without running any tasks simultaneously.
 So why bother with parallelism?
 Because of the differences in *how* `fib` and `p_fib` compute their (identical) results.
-For many computations, allowing tasks to run in parallel significantly reduces the resources required (e.g., time, storage, energy).
+For many computations, allowing tasks to run in parallel significantly reduces the runtime.
 We will see this in a subsequent tutorial, when we analyze the performance of `p_fib` compared to `fib`.